hollowstrawberry/crab-cogs/README.md

 ## ⏺ Autoreact

-Lets you configure emojis that will be added to any message containing specific text.
+Lets you configure emojis that will be added to any message containing text matching a regex.

 ![Autoreact with the word NOW](https://media.discordapp.net/attachments/541768631445618689/1031957798382207086/unknown.png)

-## 🖌️ Draw
+## 📢 GameAlert

-A couple fun image filters for your friends' avatars.
-May take a minute to install due to the image processing libraries (opencv and Pillow).
+Sends a configured message when a user has been playing a specific game for some time.

 ## 🎲 Randomness